adavis-85/Stock-price-using-classification-/README.md

 [1] 0
 ```
    Guess1 was predicted correctly.
 Guess2 was not predicted correctly but that is what happens when there is an error rate of 40% and an accuracy of 60%.
 The Close column was also dropped.
 This was because the model could be used for a real time prediction on about the same error rate on whatever time period is desired.
+In real time there won't have a Close price because the stock is in the process of being traded.
 Here we used days but the model could be fitted on hours or minutes or seconds.